 The next big difference is that Trifexis will kill adult fleas within hours of being administered.
 This is great for an all-in-one approach for both heartworm and flea control.
 This medication lasts for 30 days just and also comes in a beef flavored chewable tablet.

-Heartgard VS B-Mectin
+Heartgard Plus vs B-Mectin

-Heartgard vs Sentinel
+Heartgard Plus vs Sentinel

 Unlike Trifexis Sentinel does not kill adult fleas.
 It does go a step above HeartGard however as it will prevent flea eggs and larva from developing.
 This will stop the flea cycle and if you live in an area with a low risk of flea infestation this may be all you need.